binbashar/le-ref-architecture-doc/docs/welcome.md

     - [x] [**Infrastructure as Code (IaC) Library**](how-it-works/infra-as-code-library/infra-as-code-library.md)
     - [x] [**Leverage CLI**](https://github.com/binbashar/leverage)

-    Because all the code and modules are already built, we can get you up and running **at least 2x faster** :rocket: than a consulting company (:white_check_mark: *typically in just a few weeks!*).
+    Because all the code and modules are already built, we can get you up and running **up to 10x faster** :rocket: than a consulting company (:white_check_mark: *typically in just a few weeks!*).
 On top of code that is thoroughly documented, tested, and has been proven in production at dozens of other project deployments.